pranavraj012/zone-wars/README.md

 ## 👏 Credits

-Developed with ❤️ using vanilla JavaScript and HTML5 Canvas.
+**Zone Wars** - Developed with ❤️ using vanilla JavaScript and HTML5 Canvas.

 ## 🐛 Known Issues